DARC-e-V/fdroid-repo/README.md

 4. You can now install my apps, e.g. start by searching for "Notality" in the F-Droid client.

 Please note that some apps published here might contain [Anti-Features](https://f-droid.org/en/docs/Anti-Features/).
 If you can't find an app by searching for it, you can go to settings and enable "Include anti-feature apps".

-### For developers
-If you are a developer and want to publish your own apps right from GitHub Actions as an F-Droid repo, you can fork/copy this repo and see  [the documentation](setup.md) for more information on how to set it up.

 ### [License](LICENSE)
 The license is for the files in this repository, *except* those in the `fdroid` directory.
 These files *might* be licensed differently; you can use an F-Droid client to get the details for each app.